 It’s safe to assume that scopes that work for air rifle scopes will work on pellet gun scopes.

+After trying it myself, I can say that it’s almost the same!
 They both share the same propulsion systems, ergonomics, and even ammo types.

-This means that air rifle scope manufacturers will carry dedicated pellet gun scopes or allow you to use their air rifle line on your pellet guns.
+Air rifle scope manufacturers will carry dedicated pellet gun scopes or allow you to use their air rifle line on your pellet guns.

 While using scopes designed for your specific product is best, you can’t go wrong using air rifle scopes on your pellet guns.